allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

     // Axis Labels
     content((7.5, -0.5), [*Time*])
-    content((-0.5, 3), [*Daily dose of food*], angle: 90deg)
+    content((-0.5, 2.8), [*Daily dose of food*], angle: 90deg)
   }),
 )

 = What are the possible outcomes with OIT?

-1. *Full Freedom (Tolerance):* you can eat a full serving of the food (like a whole glass of milk or a peanut butter sandwich) without reaction.
+1. *Full Freedom (Tolerance):* your child can eat a full serving of the food (like a whole glass of milk or a peanut butter sandwich) without reaction.
 Around 80% of preschoolers will get here.

-2. *Safety (Bite-proof):* While you may still react if you eat a full serving, you can tolerate smaller amounts.
-This protects you from severe reactions if you accidentally eat the food.
+2. *Safety (Bite-proof):* While your child may still react if they eat a full serving, they can tolerate smaller amounts.
+This protects them from severe reactions if they accidentally eat the food.
 Around 18% of preschoolers will get here.

 3. *Stopping:* Sometimes, OIT is stopped.
 This may be due to taste aversion, lack of time to commit for patient/family, side effects, or other reasons.
 This is rare: only around 2% of preschoolers have to stop.

 #warning-box("Important Safety Note:")[
   #v(0em)
-  *Remember:* Even after you finish the maintenance phase, if the food is not regularly consumed at least weekly to help the body 'remember' the food is not harmful, the allergy may return.
+  *Remember:* Even after your child finishes the maintenance phase, if the food is not regularly consumed at least weekly to help the body 'remember' the food is not harmful, the allergy may return.
 ]

 #pagebreak()